Denyyyys/Perceptron/README.md

-# Project Describtion
+# Perceptron Training and Visualization

-This project implements the training algorithm for the perceptron and also provide visualization for training and data.
+This project implements the perceptron training algorithm and provides a visualization of the training process.
+Results, including decision boundary evolution, are saved in the `results` folder.
+Data distribution is shown in `train_data.png`.

 ## Getting Started

-If you want just just to see the data, then you can run `DisplayData.m` file.
-If you want to train perceptron and see wizualization for provided data, then run `main.m` in Matlab.
+To view dataset, run `DisplayData.m`.

+To train the perceptron and generate visualizations, run main.m in MATLAB.